 What happens in a Chalice Circle gathering?

-- Centering: This is a brief quiet time which allows people to transition from the busyness of their lives to find a calm center from which to begin.
+- Centering: A brief quiet time which allows people to transition from the busyness of their lives and find a calm center from which to begin

 - Closing Words